Reptile Myths

 Corrected Version: Crocodiles can run only around 11mph or 17kph on land.
 And are often the same speed on water as on land.

-Origin: This propably originated from stories of people who were chased by crocodiles.
+Origin: This probably originated from stories of people who were chased by crocodiles.

 Incorrect Myth: Venomous snakes are keen to bite.
 (This is a myth.)